 7. Reset SMC (System Management Controller)

-Sometimes the problem is due to a change or corruption in System Settings and this can be fixed by Resetting the SMC.
+Sometimes, the problem is due to changed or corrupted System Settings and this can be fixed by Resetting the SMC.

 However, the steps to Reset SMC vary, depending on the Type and Model of your Mac and whether or not it has an Apple T2 Security chip.